WARNING: There are unmarked spoilers on this sheet for all but the most recent comics.

 - Benched Hero: In New Avengers and U.S.Avengers, due to the M-pox messing with his powers, Roberto steps back from being an active team member and instead operates as their leader back at mission control.

-- Beneath the Mask: On the surface Roberto is an arrogant, self-absorbed, charming playboy.
-Underneath that he's a clever businessman with a bigger heart than people give him credit for.
+- Beneath the Mask: On the surface Roberto is an arrogant, self-absorbed, charming playboy - a "cocktail sipping lounge-lizard" as Maria Hill once calls him.
+Underneath that he's a clever businessman with a bigger heart than people give him credit for, and a truly exceptional schemer capable of running rings around the very best.
 And under that are some deep-seated issues relating to his dead girlfriend and father, and his worries that he can't match up to the bravado that he presents to the world.

 - Birds of a Feather: He and Boom-Boom are attracted to each other's spontaneity and fiery personality.
 Funnily enough, both Boom-Boom and Bobby's next girlfriend Magma have powers relating to fire or heat like Bobby does.